patchew-project/qemu/docs/system/devices/nvme.rst

 ``auto-ns-path=<path to nvme storage location>``
-  If specified indicates a support for dynamic management of nvme namespaces by means of nvme create-ns command.
+  If specified indicates a support for dynamic management of nvme namespaces by means of nvme create-ns and nvme delete-ns commands.
 This path points to the storage area for backend images must exist.
 Additionally it requires that parameter `ns-subsys` must be specified whereas parameter `drive` must not.
 The legacy namespace backend is disabled, instead, a pair of files 'nvme_<ctrl SN>_ns_<NS-ID>.cfg' and 'nvme_<ctrl SN>_ns_<NS-ID>.img' will refer to respective namespaces.
-The create-ns, attach-ns and detach-ns commands, issued at the guest side, will make changes to those files accordingly.
+The create-ns, delete-ns, attach-ns and detach-ns commands, issued at the guest side, will make changes to those files accordingly.
   For each namespace exists an image file in raw format and a config file